 churches rather than writing about the churches that are well-enough covered

-elsewhere.
+experience and education is making me notice different things.
 Each entry also tells you the nearest vaporetto stop and

 a link to it's position on a special

 Google map.
 And then there's the opening times - I'll endeavour to keep these times as accurate as